tonychu805/syno_bi/documents/PRD.md

 - Data transformation and modeling using **dbt (Data Build Tool)**, SQL, and Python to create modular, version-controlled models in a star-schema architecture for sales and marketing data.
 - Centralized warehouse storage on **Supabase (cloud PostgreSQL)** with optional on-premise replication on **Synology NAS** for redundancy.
 - Docker-based orchestration and automation for ETL, model retraining, and dashboard refresh workflows using **Apache Airflow (primary)** and **n8n (secondary)** hosted on Synology NAS.
-- Dashboard design and deployment in **Tableau Cloud**, connected to Supabase as the primary warehouse.
+- Dashboard design and deployment in **Metabase**, connected to Supabase as the primary warehouse.
 - Predictive model creation (sales forecasting, opportunity identification).
 - Development of a forecasting and prioritization analytical framework.
 - Business case automation templates for marketing strategy.